juretta/stash-log-parser/README.md

 This will make the `logparser` binary available in your `$PATH`.

-Run the following command pointing to the access logs of your Stash application:
+Run the following command pointing to the access logs of your application:

-    $> logparser gitOperations --graph ./path/to/atlassian-stash-access-2012-09-12*.log
+    $> logparser gitOperations --graph ./path/to/atlassian-(stash-access-2012-09-12*.log

 This will generate a graph that shows the various git operations (clone, fetch, push etc) captured in the access log files: